psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 Compare the Portable Workstate with alternative context conditions.

-Run each condition in a new conversation.
+Run every condition in a new conversation.

 ## Conditions